dhrubasaha08/CC-08-Design-and-Analysis-of-Algorithms/README.md

 ## Other Folders

-- `books`: Contains reference material for the course, such as the 'Introduction_to_algorithms-3rd Edition.pdf'.
 - `docs`: Contains documents related to practical assignments and past year questions.
 - `internal`: Contains internal assignment submissions.
 - `presentation`: Contains a PowerPoint presentation on the course content.